utdata/rwd-mastery-assignments/ed-school-ratings/rubric-gs.md

 - Double-click on the value of the failed schools for Charter schools.
 Name the new sheet appropriately.

 You now have the answers for Questions 3 & 4.

-## Austin ISD schools that failed

-You can now sort your Non-Charters list by District to see the Austin schools and their data.

-The last question you need answered for your Data Drop is the number of consecutive years that AISD schools have failed standard.
-Unfortunately, the column `C_YRS_IR` is not listed in the data dictionary, but luckily you  have a benevolent dictator of a professor to tell you it is indeed `C_YRS_IR`.

-- Review `C_YRS_IR` column for Austin ISD schools and note how many years each of the schools has not met standards.
-(A `1` means this is their first year.
-Anything greater means more than one year.)
-You don't need to make a new sheet or pivot table for anything ... you are just noting which schools failed more than one year in a row so you can include that as a sentence in your data drop.

 ## Write a data drop